TonyRipa/Fermat/README.md

 Similarly, if h is a line-segment then h/h=1.
 It does not matter what value if any we associate with the line-segment.
 Crucially, we do not divide some property of the line-segment, like length.
 We divide the line-segments.

 Consider f(x)=x^2.
 We write the difference quotient (f(x+h)-f(x))/h = ((x+h)^2-x^2)/h = (x^2+2xh+h^2-x^2)/h = (2xh+h^2)/h .
 The concern is that if h is 0, then we cannot take the next step 2x+h.
 However, h need not be 0. h can be a line-segment.
 If h is a line-segment we can self divide it and get 1.
 We can get (2xh+h^2)/h = 2x+h .
 This is true independent of any fact about any property of h; this is independent of the weight, length, or cost of h.
 Length((f(x+h)-f(x))/h) = Length((2xh+h^2)/h) = Length(2x+h) = Length(2x) + Length(h) = Length(2x) = 2 * Length(x) .

-## Generics

-Earlier we discussed different kinds of object arithmetic.
-We could have an event-object x.
-While Prob(x) may be 0, x is not 0.
-So, x/x=1 without risking division by 0.
-Similarly, we could have a line-segment object x.
-While length(x) may be 0, x is not 0.
-Again, x/x=1 without risking division by 0.

-Generics can be thought of as non-specific objects.
-We could have a generic object (or generic for short) x.
-While some valuation function of x [e.g. f(x)] could be 0, x is not 0.
-So, x/x=1 without risking division by 0.

-## Constraints vs. Generics

-We return to x/x.
-For generics we think we can safely replace x/x with 1.
-Constraint semantics suggest that this may be a suboptimal rule because changing X=2X to 1=2 loses the solution X=0.
-Splintering the semantics suggests x/x=1 but X/X=(X=0)?%:1.
-Those whose thinking is dominated by constraint semantics may think X/X=(x=0)?%:1 , and not be comfortable with the apparently less cautious alternate domain where x/x=1.
-However, it seems that the constraint semantics is actually not so cautious.
-Consider X=2X.
-Constraint semantics disallows dividing both sides by X. This belief is justified by 2 reasons: 1) is that X/X has a hole in it at X=0 2) We know that X=2X simplified to 1=2 loses a solution (namely X=0).
-Taken together constraint semantics seems to be cautious.
-However constraint semantics is typically permissive with the replacement of X-X with 0.
-This is not cautious.
-Consider X=2X.
-Subtract X from both sides.
-0=X. This may look fine.
-However we lost a solution.
-X=1/0 satisfies X=2X, but not 0=X. We lost the solution X=1/0.
-A typical constraint semanticist may think this is fine because 1/0 is not real.
-However this reasoning is circular.
-I.E. everything that you choose to exclude is undefined by definition.
-This does not justify the exclusion.
-Experience (for centuries or millennia) also cannot justify the exclusion as we saw earlier with Platonic Solids and/or Differential Equations.
-Furthermore, for solutions of the form a/b (where a & b are integers) if I reciprocate the problem then give it to the solver, then reciprocate the answer, then I should get the right answer.
-Basically flipping the projective real line upside down should not change the answer.
-Typical constraint semantics is insufficiently cautious to guarantee this.
-This is because they allow X-X to be replaced with 0.
-What should now be clear is that replacing X/X with 1 is as safe as replacing X-X with 0.
-Either both are safe, or neither.
-It seems neither.

-For generic semantics is seemed that x/x=1.
-This may have taken some convincing because constraint semantics suggested there's a hole.
-However, we never seemed to question x-x=0.
-This seemed obviously true because constraint semantics had allowed it.
-However, cautious constraint semantics does not allow it.
-This suggests that for generics x/x=1 is as safe as x-x=0.
-For generic semantics we did not ground the semantics in imagined substitutions but on generic quantities.
-For example x/x is 1 because how many x's per x are there?
-The answer is 1.
-Similarly, for x-x=0.

-In conclusion, x/x=1 is as true as x-x=0.
-Also X/X=1 is as true as X-X=0.
-Objections that emerge from considerations of real numbers are special cases (much like the theorems in real-analysis when compared with complex-analysis).
-Intuitions about what x/x should be given what X/X should be, when only thinking about reals, are unreliable domain specific intuitions that are half oversafe and half undersafe.
-Traditional methods have a trade-off profile that has been largely overlooked, likely because it was not fully explored.
-Fully understanding that trade-off can inform the practitioner as to what approach is more desirable and when.
-An alternate approach is splitting into 2 semantics: 1) Generic semantics where x/x=1 and x-x=0 can guarantee safety 2) Constraint semantics where neither X/X=1 nor X-X=0 can guarantee safety.
-If problems can be well-modularized into the different semantics, then it would appear that it may be a good choice to apply the appropriate semantics in the appropriate place, instead of trying a one-size-fits-all, especially when it becomes clear that the one-size-fits-all is not so good a fit.

-## Variables as Wires

-Variables appear to be a natural response to a resource poor language.
-We may ask: what is 2+3.
-The answer may be 5.
-What if I know the sum is 5, and the augend is 2, and I want to know the addend (and I lack the words sum, augend, and addend)?
-I could modify the language with a new operator – and ask: what is 5-2.
-This can and did happen.
-The general problem of resource poor languages also created the variable, so that one could solve innumerable ad-hoc problems without bloating the language.
-Just add a templating scheme to a resource poor language.
-Instead of relying on the invention of the – operator, I can just ask: what is x such that 2+x=5.
-Since 2+3=5 exists and is true in the resource poor language, I was able to use meta symbols like x to express what I could not in the base language.

-The question of whether there is an alternative approach to templating schemes (variables) seems to have been answered in the affirmative.
-Lambda Calculus which uses variables, is computationally complete according to the Church-Turing Thesis.
-The computationally equivalent Combinator Calculus was specifically invented to be equi-powerful and variable-free.

-Other approaches to avoiding variables, note that language’s linear-encoding incentivizes upgrading via templating (variables).
-Graphical programming languages (like circuit diagrams) appear to have no need for variables.
-I may have an Addition element with two edges specified, as in 2+3.
-Rewiring, I can specify the sum, and the augend.
-This is natural in a 2-dimensional language.
-A linear language would beg for a new operator, or a templating scheme.
-Similarly, x such that x²-5x+6=0 is typically specified in a linear language with a templating scheme (variable), like in the beginning of this sentence.
-Alternatively, we could have upgraded the linear language with a new operator that works for quadratics; this approach is not popular.
-With a 2-D language, careful wiring of some addition and multiplication elements would yield the same effect.

-At this point it should be clear, from Combinator Calculus alone, that variables are not needed.
-If used, though not needed, variables should be used with care, because they are extremely easy to confuse with symbols in the base language.
-It is advisable to get a good handle on the base language, before ever introducing a templating scheme.

-## Reference

-Another possible characterization of variables vs generics, is variables vs references.

-Kit Fine’s 2023 ‘Refining Russell’ states “ ‘x²’ is to be interpreted classically in the first case (‘dx²/dx = 2x’) and generically in the second case (‘x² is non-negative’). ” We think Fine’s ‘classically’ is like our generic, while Fine’s ‘generically’ is like our variable.

-Fine offers "hatting an expression would be a device for securing reference to the sense of the un-hatted expression ... for example, to write ‘dx²/dx’ as ‘dx̂²/dx’".

-Fine’s approach shifts the question from questions about the nature of variables of different sorts, to the question of references of different sorts (direct vs. indirect).
-For example, in c, we may write int x = 0.
-Thereafter, x/x would yield NaN (i.e. 0/0 yields Not a Number).
-However, if we use the reference operator &, &x/&x would yield 1.
-Furthermore, none of this is contingent on x being a variable.
-In c, if our declaration is const int x = 0 , then we still have x/x yields NaN and &x/&x yields 1.

-If Fine’s distinction is relevant, then what we desire is not a proper calculus for the domain objects (variable or otherwise) but a proper calculus of references (a pointer arithmetic).

-## Dependency

-Constraints vs. Generics model 2 types.
-We may imagine multiple types based on dependencies.
-For example, we can have a dependency chain, y=x, where y is Any, and x is Real (or vice-versa).
-Alternatively, we can have a dependency chain, y=x, where y is Any, and x lacks dependence.
-In the latter case, x is like a generic.
-We might imagine all kinds of dependency chains, trees, loops, etc. which might otherwise be interpreted as many different kinds of types.

 ## 0\*X=0